Animations

 public Image::isAnimated(): bool

 Returns true if the image is animated.
-Otherwise false is returned.
+Otherwise false.

 Example